wajahat-alikhan/wajahat-alikhan.github.io/README.md

-I am MS-PhD combined student at Kyung Hee University, South Korea in the department of Computer Science and Engineering.
+I am MS-PhD combined student at Kyung Hee University, South Korea in the department of Computer Science and Engineering, you can also [email](wajahat@khu.ac.kr) me.

 I am doing research in PerCV Lab in Computer Vision and Multimodality, specifically the representation, alignment and transfer challenge of the multimodal domain.